 The 10 Best Bike Mirrors

 This wiki has been updated 34 times since it was first published in October of 2015.
 Cycling is an eco-friendly way to travel while getting exercise and fresh air.
 However, when you're out riding on busy streets, it's not wise to gamble that others will see you.
 Don't leave your safety to chance: ensure you have a great view of all the traffic around you with one of these bike mirrors.
 Our list includes options for all models, from road bikes to beach cruisers.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes